 Time for marketing to stop being overlooked at the top

-Just a couple of weeks ago, we were discussing the changes at Easy Jet, that saw marketing representation being taken by a Data Chief at senior level.
-Another development in this emerging trend, has seen Pernod Ricard put a Finance Chief in charge of brand strategy as the company seeks to take a more “holistic view of its brand”.
+Just a couple of weeks ago, we were discussing the changes at Easy Jet that saw marketing representation being taken by a Data Chief at senior level.
+Now another development in this emerging trend has seen Pernod Ricard put a Finance Chief in charge of brand strategy, as the company seeks to take a more “holistic view of its brand”.

-Once again, businesses are citing the need to focus on a “consumer-centric” approach to their business.
-In these B2C businesses, yes, of course their strategies need to be consumer-centric.
+Once again, companies are citing the need to focus on a “consumer-centric” approach to their business.
+Those businesses that focus on B2C marketing, yes of course their strategies need to be consumer-centric.
 But it leads us to question why senior marketers are perceived as less able to lead these modern marketing and brand strategies than other business functions?
 Is marketing no longer thought to be in touch with the voice of the customer?

 Modern Marketing Is NOT The Colouring In Department